While it’s a niche hobby, slot car racing is still alive and well. However, if you are new to the sport, you may be wondering what it is all about.

-The slot cars you will find the market are basically divided into categories based on the limitations of their specific technology.
-The two basic types you will find are conventional or analog slot cars, and the more modern digital kind.
+The slot cars you will find on the market are basically divided into categories based on the limitations of their specific technology.
+The two basic types you will find are conventional or analog slot cars and the more modern digital kind.

 Digital Slot Cars